Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Storage system

 **Explanation:**
-"Network firewalls" is incorrect; they protect data in transit, not in use.
+Network firewalls is incorrect; they protect data in transit, not in use.
-"Web server" is incorrect; protects specific data at rest or transit points, not in-use on devices.
+Web server is incorrect; protects specific data at rest or transit points, not in-use on devices.
-"User's device" is correct.
+User's device is correct.
 DLP agents on endpoints monitor and protect data while it is actively processed or used.
-"Storage system" is incorrect; this protects data at rest, not actively in use.
+Storage system is incorrect; this protects data at rest, not actively in use.

 ---